miekg/learninggo/channels.md

     Coffee is ready!    // After 1 second
     Tea is ready!       // After 2 seconds

-If we did not wait for the goroutines (i.e. remove the line at <2>) the program would be terminated immediately and any running goroutines would *die with it*.
+If we did not wait for the goroutines (i.e. remove thei last line at <2>) the program would be terminated immediately and any running goroutines would *die with it*.

 To fix this we need some kind of mechanism which allows us to